Vishal14H/Number-Wizard-Console/README.md

 # Number-Wizard-Console
-This is the game developed by me during my tutorials
+This is a Number Wizard Game bassed on Binary sorting.